- 1 / 4

 Requiring a high degree of student involvement and active participation, which are not always possible in a traditional classroom setting, the STEM projects offered a new and different experience for many young learners.
 And they clearly thrived in this dynamic learning environment.

-For Brent, the highlight of an event filled with energy and animation, was the delighted smiles, and the increasing noise levels as students became more and more passionate about the tasks at hand.
+For Brent, the highlight of a day filled with energy and animation, was the delighted smiles, and the increasing noise levels as students became more and more passionate about the tasks at hand.

 “It was an assault on the senses, but it was because every single student was engaged and excited.
 It truly was something to see (and hear).